Assocify-Team/Assocify-PRD/template/5-mvp.md

 *Metrics include user penetration, quality / satisfaction.*
 *If applicable, progress in discussions with ecosystem partners / investors / customers.*
 ### User Adoption and Engagement
-- Aim for at least 10% of all associations on campus by the end of the first semester
+- Aim to have at least 10% (12) of the approximately 125 associations on campus adopt Assocify by the end of the first semester.
+With an average committee size of 10 members, this translates to a target of 120 users.
+- Achieve a DAU of 10% (12) and MAU of 50% (60) in the same month
+### Feedback and Satisfaction
+- Aim for positive feedback and high ratings from users.
+- Ensure that key features such as receipt scanning, task management, and budget planning are regularly used by the target user base.
+- Conduct regular surveys to gather user feedback on what to improve and what new features to add.
+- Measure the willingness of users to recommend Assocify to others.
+Aim for an NPS (Net Promoter Score) of 50 or above.
+### Progress with Ecosystem Partners, Investors, and Customers
+- Establish and maintain strong partnerships with universities and student organizations.
+- Aim to secure partnerships with at least 5 key entities within the first six months.
+- Measure the number of student associations that commit to using Assocify regularly.
+Aim for commitments from at least 20 associations.

 ## Features Outside the Scope
 *The MVP must be viable and minimal.*
 *Which features don’t belong in it.*
 *How should these be eventually integrated and in what sequence.*

-### Personas and Scenarios

-### User Stories and Key Features

-### Success Criteria

-#### Evaluation Metrics
-- **User Penetration and Satisfaction:**
-  - Aim for at least 75% of the organization's members using the app regularly by the end of the first semester, with a satisfaction rating of 4 out of 5 in user surveys.

 ### Features Outside the Scope

 #### Non-Essential Features
+- recording of minutes
+-

 #### Integration Plan